 Similarities Between Love And Hate

-Emotions can be directed at objects, situations, or yourself.
-Love and hate in a relationship are directed straight at the other person.
-Because your love is so precisely-focused on someone close to you, you tend to expect your love to be reciprocated.
-No one else can satisfy that desire.
-So, when they don't love you the way you love them, your disappointment can quickly turn to hate.
+While some emotions can be directed at objects or situations, love and hate in a relationship are typically directed straight at the other person.
+Because you're precisely focused on someone close to you, you tend to expect your feelings for them to be reciprocated.
+No one else may be able to satisfy that desire.
+When they don't care for you the way you care for them, your disappointment can quickly turn to hate.

-Love and hate are different than weaker emotions.
-If you have a passionate love for someone, you likely want to show it through touch.
+Love and hate are often different from other, potentially weaker emotions.
+If you have passionate romantic feelings for another person, you may want to express them through touch.
 Hate can be the same way.
-The idea of hurting someone you hate might sound incredibly appealing.
-This doesn't mean that you should act on those impulses, but it's fine to acknowledge the way that hatred makes you feel.
-These are powerful emotions that can be difficult to control for some people.
+The idea of hurting someone you hate may sound appealing at times.
+This doesn't mean that you should act on those impulses, but it can be okay to acknowledge the way hatred can make you feel.
+Love and hate are usually powerful emotions that can be difficult to control for some people.

 Feelings Become More Intense

-The love/hate line is more about the quality of love than the intensity of love.
-However, if you're nearing the line, your emotions can become extremely strong.
-Certainly, you can feel intense love without feeling hate.
-You can feel intense hatred without love, as well.
-When you're near the line, you'll likely feel both emotions very strongly at the same time or by turns.
+This boundary is often more about the quality of feelings than their intensity.
+However, if you're nearing the edge of the boundary, your emotions can become extremely strong.
+It can be possible to feel intense love without feeling hate and to feel intense hatred without love.
+When you're nearing the edge, though, you'll likely feel both emotions strongly, at the same time, or go back and forth between them.

-You can't be close to someone without being vulnerable.
-When you let someone see the real you that you don't always show to others, they can easily hurt you.
-It may be an intentional jab or a carelessly-phrased comment.
-Either way, it's normal to feel hurt.
-What puts you closer to the love-hate line is dwelling on that hurt.
-You might start out wondering why they would hurt you that way.
-If you keep ruminating, a small comment can take on significant importance.
-That dwelling on hurt often turns into hatred at some point.
+When you embrace vulnerability by letting someone see and hear your thoughts, fears, and weaknesses, it can create the potential for you to be deeply hurt by them.
+Whether it’s an intentional jab or a carelessly phrased comment, it can be normal to feel hurt.
+What may bring you closer to the love-hate edge is dwelling on that hurt.
+You might start to wonder why they would hurt you that way.
+If you keep ruminating, a small comment can take on significant importance and eventually turn into hatred.

-Jealousy comes from a combination of love and insecurity.
-It may start out as love, not hate, but your low self-esteem convinces you that you aren't worthy of being loved very much or very long.
-As a means of self-protection, you try to prepare yourself for the worst.
-You begin to closely watch how they behave, especially when they're interacting with someone you consider a competitor for their love.
-You overreact if you see them smile warmly at that person.
-You're upset with them when they show someone else a little extra attention.
-When you feel jealous most of the time, you might begin to hate them for not loving you exclusively.
+Jealousy typically comes from a combination of care and insecurity.
+It may start out as deep affection, but your low self-esteem can convince you that you aren't worthy of being loved.
+You may begin to closely monitor how your partner behaves in each moment, especially when interacting with someone you consider a competitor.
+When you feel jealous most of the time, you might begin to hate your partner for not loving you exclusively.

-Possessiveness adds the love and insecurity of jealousy to controlling behaviors.
+Possessiveness typically spawns from insecurity and frequently results in controlling behaviors.
 You might find yourself manipulating situations to keep your partner away from other people.
 Possessiveness can go even further, though.
-You might try to control where they go, what they do, and even what they wear to work.
-Possessiveness might seem like loving and caring, but at that point, any love you have for them is replaced by a desire to have ownership of everything about them.
-If they resist your control, hatred can follow soon after.
+You might try to control who they spend time with, what they do, and even what they wear.
+Possessiveness might seem like loving and caring, but when you reach this point, any feelings you have for them may be replaced by a desire to take ownership of everything about them.
+If they resist your control, hatred can begin to develop.

 It's An Abusive Relationship